tpb1908/AnimatingRecyclerView/README.md

 ## TODO

+Allow setting config via xml

 ~~Add an option for the direction of horizontal animation~~

 Add an option to enter all views at the same time

 Add an expand animation (Horizontal/Vertical)

-Add an option to change the timescale
+~~Add an option to change the timescale~~

 Add an option to change the direction of animation traversal